Nu-SCPTheme/scipnet/README.md

 $ npm run uglify
 ```

-In order to use [terser](https://github.com/terser/terser) to minify the bundle file to around 300 kilobytes.
+in order to use [terser](https://github.com/terser/terser) to minify the bundle file to around 300 kilobytes.
+If needed, a sourcemap file will be generated at `dist/bundle.js.map`.

 ## License